mbsa-tud/tsad_platform/README.md

 <img src="media/final_preprocessing_panel.png" alt="Preprocessing panel" title="Preprocessing panel" width=900/>

+The processed data can be observed in the plots on the right (5).
 ### Preprocessing method selection

 Three preprocessing methods can be selected (1).
 These **don't** apply to the [Auto Run](#auto-run) functions, but to everything else: